MITLibraries/ppod/README.md

 ```

 ## Required ENV
+`ACCESS_TOKEN` : The POD access token used to authenticate uploads.
+The access tokens can be found on the `Manage Organization` page.

 `BUCKET` = The bucket containing the compressed MARCXML files to be submitted to POD.

+`POD_URL` =  The POD URL which includes the organization code: `https://pod.stanford.edu/organizations/{Organization Code}/uploads?stream=`

 `SENTRY_DSN` = If set to a valid Sentry DSN, enables Sentry exception monitoring.
 This is not needed for local development.

+`STREAM` = The POD stream to use when posting MARCXML records.

 `WORKSPACE` = Set to `dev` for local development, this will be set to `stage` and `prod` in those environments by Terraform.